UBC-FRESH/nemora/candidate-import-from-ForestFit-features.md

 - **Value add:** JSB/GSM offer flexible bounded support and proven performance on irregular stand structures in the forestry literature; including them broadens our default distribution library to match ForestFit’s coverage.
-- **Status:** JSB plus GSM3/GSM4 now live in the registry with grouped maximum-likelihood estimators;
-  extend to arbitrary component counts and surface documentation/tutorial coverage.
+- **Status:** JSB plus GSMN (for any `N ≥ 2`) now live in the registry with grouped maximum-likelihood estimators; next step is to surface documentation/tutorial coverage and benchmark convergence for higher-component fits.

 ## Bayesian fitting via TMB analogues
 - **ForestFit reference:** `fitbayesJSB()` and `fitbayesWeibull()` use Template Model Builder (TMB)